imteekay/machine-learning-research/research/virtual-cell/virtual-cell-foundation.md

 - Virtual cell
   - Many diseases are caused by cells behaving abnormally
   - Virtual experimentation: single-cell perturbation - understanding how the effects of an intervention propagate throughout the cell
+  - Virtual cell models to simulate, predict, and steer cell behavior: a representation model that simulates the biological functions and interactions of a cell
 - The importance of good datasets: fit-for-purpose datasets were the primary driver of rapid innovation (e.g. ImageNet/AlexNet, Internet/LLMs, PDB/AlphaFold)
 - Proteins -> Complexes -> Pathways -> Cells
 - Virtual cell multimodality: DNA defines potential, RNA captures active instructions, proteins execute function, and imaging shows spatial structure